Skip to main content

 I’ve spent countless hours here at Electrek doing detailed hands-on testing of hundreds of electric bikes.
 Through thousands of miles of riding, I’ve been fortunate to learn these e-bikes inside and out, top to bottom and front to back.
 That long-term experience with real-world e-bike testing has helped me find the best electric bicycles on the market for just about any budget.

-Below are some of the top e-bikes I’ve hand-tested for every price range, current as of April 2026.
-Spring is finally here, and that means it’s time to get back in the saddle!
+Below are some of the top e-bikes I’ve hand-tested for every price range, current as of June 2026.
+With summer ready to hit us full force, it’s time to get back in the saddle!
 Check out the awesome e-bikes below, any one of which could become your next electric bike.

 Expand Expanding Close